Trump meets with Japan's former prime minister Aso

 Aso was deputy prime minister under Abe, who formed a close bond with Trump during his presidency.
 A longtime powerbroker in Japanese politics, Aso has decades of experience shaping U.S.-Japan ties.

 Japan has been trying to connect with people close to Trump ahead of the Nov.
-5 U.S. presidential election, reflecting concerns that if he wins, Trump could resurrect protectionist trade measures or take other steps that could hurt the Japanese economy or impact strong defense ties with the U.S.
+5 U.S. presidential election, reflecting concerns that if he wins, Trump could resurrect protectionist trade measures or take other steps that could hurt the Japanese economy or impact strong defense ties with the United States.

+In a post on his Truth Social on Tuesday, Trump decried the yen's historic slide against the dollar, calling it a "total disaster" for the United States.

+"When I was President, I spent a good deal of time telling Japan and China, in particular, you can't do that," he wrote.
+"It sounds good to stupid people, but it is a disaster for our manufacturers and others ...
+This is what made Japan and China into behemoths years ago.
+I put limits on both (and others!), and if they violated those limits, there was hell to pay."

 The Trump-Aso meeting occurred about two weeks after U.S. President Joe Biden and Prime Minister Fumio Kishida unveiled plans for military cooperation and an array of projects aimed at strengthening the U.S.-Japan alliance.